-Bullard, a Whig, was the representative for Louisiana's 2nd congressional district from 1849 to 1851.
+Bullard was the representative for Louisiana’s 2nd congressional district and was a Whig.
+He served from 1849 to 1851.

-He was previously the representative for Louisiana's 3rd congressional district (1833-1835; Anti Jacksonian); and the representative for Louisiana's 3rd congressional district (1831-1833; Anti Jacksonian).
+He was previously the representative for Louisiana’s 3rd congressional district as an Anti Jacksonian from 1833 to 1835; and the representative for Louisiana’s 3rd congressional district as an Anti Jacksonian from 1831 to 1833.

 From Dec 1831 to Mar 1851, Bullard missed 263 of 685 roll call votes, which is 38.4%.
 This is much worse than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1832-Mar 1833||143||40||28.0%||71st|

 |Dec 1850-Mar 1851||133||77||57.9%||96th|

 The information on this page is originally sourced from a variety of materials, including: